edgedb/easy-edgedb/README.md

 > Finally there is some good news.
 Jonathan Harker found his way to Budapest in August and then to a hospital, which sent Mina a letter.
 Jonathan recovered there and they took a train back to England, to the city of Exeter where they got married.
 Mina thinks that Lucy is still alive and sends her a letter that is never opened.
 Meanwhile, the men find vampire Lucy in a graveyard.
 Arthur finally believes Van Helsing and the rest also now believe that vampires are real.
 They manage to destroy vampire Lucy.
 Arthur is sad but happy to see that Lucy is no longer forced to be a vampire and can die in peace.

-So we have a new city called Exeter, and adding it is of course easy.
+So we have a new city called Exeter, and adding it is of course easy: `INSERT City {name := 'Exeter', population := 40000};`.
+It doesn't have a `modern_name` that is different from the one in the book either.

 Now that we know how to do introspection queries though, we can start to give our types `annotations`.
 An annotation is a string inside the type definition that gives us information about it.
 Let's imagine that in our game a `City` needs at least 50 buildings.
 By default, annotations can be called `title` or `description`.
 Let's use `description`:

 ```
 type City extending Place {